dotnet/machinelearning/docs/code/MlNetCookBook.md

 This document is intended to provide essential samples for common usage patterns of ML.NET.
 It is advisable to be at least minimally familiar with [high-level concepts of ML.NET](MlNetHighLevelConcepts.md), otherwise the terminology in this document may be foreign to you.
-The examples in this document make use of the dynamic API, currently the supported ML.Net api.
+The examples in this document make use of the dynamic API, currently the supported ML.NET API.
-In ML.Net there is also a static api, that operates on the schema of the data, strongly typing the data type.
-That version of the API is considered experimental.
+In ML.NET there is also a static API, that operates on the schema of the data, strongly typing the data type.
-If you are loading an existing model from a stream, there's no need to use static types (and it's also pretty hard to do).
-Also, if the data view's schema is only known at runtime, there is no way to use static types.
-Using the static API gives you compiler support: it's more likely that, if your code compiles, it will also work as intended.
-A version of this cookbook containing the same samples in the static API samples can be found in the [MlNetCookBook_staticApi.md](experimental\MlNetCookBook_staticApi.md)
+That version of the API is considered experimental., more about it in the [MlNetCookBook_staticApi.md](experimental\MlNetCookBook_staticApi.md).
-We welcome feedback about it.

 ## How to use this cookbook